 + 4 celery stalks

-+ 2 medium sized onions, cut in quarters
++ 2 medium-sized onions, cut into quarters

 + 1 leek, white and light green parts only, roughly chopped